Programs and Services Overview

 In addition, based on meeting eligibility requirements, family caregivers in the San Francisco Bay Area may be provided with short-term respite and counseling, legal consultation with a qualified elder law attorney as well as high quality education programs that build direct care skills, teach stress-reduction and wellness techniques and provide wide range of up to date topics needed by caregivers.
 We select from our extensive catalogue of consumer fact sheets, articles and checklists as well as from our regional community services database to prepare a plan that is tailored to the needs of individual families.
 Our Connections e-newsletter combines the latest news in research, treatment, policy and a round-up of educational opportunities for family caregivers.

-For families who live outside the San Francisco Bay Area region, we offer the Family Care Navigator, the first-of-its-kind, comprehensive, online guide to help families locate caregiver support programs and services in all 50 states.
-Caregivers and professionals find the Navigator an invaluable tool to locate information and specific services in an easy-to-read chart format.
+For families who live outside the San Francisco Bay Area region, we offer the Services by State, the first-of-its-kind, comprehensive, online guide to help families locate caregiver support programs and services in all 50 states.
+Caregivers and professionals find the Services by State page an invaluable tool to locate information and specific services in an easy-to-read chart format.
 And all family caregivers can use our extensive library of fact sheets, articles and checklists as well as participate in our numerous webinars and videos on caregiving issues catalogued on our site.
 Service staff also talk to family caregivers from across the country on our 800 number to quickly assess their needs and tailor the right information and service referral that meets their need.

 Policy and Research Activities on the state and national level include